Smash powers and traces on parametrized spectra: An application of rigidity: Rigid multi-spans

 \section{Rigid multi-spans}

-In the first three sections of this paper, we work in the symmetric monoidal bifibration (SMBF) \cite[12.1]{s:framed} of parameterized orthogonal spectra over all base spaces.
-We follow the notational conventions of \cite[Thm 6.1.1]{convenient}.
-This means that we have: \begin{itemize} \item a symmetric monoidal category of parameterized orthogonal spectra over all base spaces, denoted $\Osp$ \cite[Def 4.1.1 and 4.1.6]{convenient}, whose monoidal product $\barsmash$ is called the {\bf external product}, \item a strict symmetric monoidal functor $\Phi\colon \Osp \to \Top$ that identifies the base space of the spectrum, \item for every morphism $f\colon A\to B$ in $\Top$ and spectrum $X$ over $B$, there is a spectrum $f^*(X)$ over $A$ and cartesian arrow $f^*(X)\to X$ over $f$, and \item for every morphism $f\colon A\to B$ in $\Top$ and spectrum $Y$ over $A$, there is a spectrum $f_!(Y)$ over $B$ and co-cartesian arrow $f_!(Y)\to Y$ over $f$. \end{itemize} The external product preserves cartesian and co-cartesian arrows and we have Beck-Chevalley isomorphisms $j_!k^* \cong h^*f_!$ for every pullback square of topological spaces
+In the first three sections of this paper, we work in the symmetric monoidal bifibration (SMBF) of parametrized orthogonal spectra over all base spaces, following the notational conventions of \cite[Thm 6.1.1]{convenient}.
+This means that we have: \begin{itemize} \item a symmetric monoidal category of parametrized orthogonal spectra over all base spaces, denoted $\Osp$ \cite[Def 4.1.1 and 4.1.6]{convenient}, whose monoidal product $\barsmash$ is called the {\bf external smash product}, \item a strict symmetric monoidal functor $\Phi\colon \Osp \to \Top$ that identifies the base space of the parametrized spectrum, \item for every morphism $f\colon A\to B$ in $\Top$ and spectrum $X$ over $B$, there is a spectrum $f^*(X)$ over $A$ and cartesian arrow $f^*(X)\to X$ over $f$, and \item for every morphism $f\colon A\to B$ in $\Top$ and spectrum $Y$ over $A$, there is a spectrum $f_!(Y)$ over $B$ and co-cartesian arrow $f_!(Y)\to Y$ over $f$. \end{itemize} We let $\Osp(A)$ denote the fiber of $\Phi$ over $A$.
+Since $\Phi$ is strict symmetric monoidal, the external smash product of a spectrum $X \in \Osp(A)$ and a spectrum $Y \in \Osp(B)$ gives a spectrum $X \barsmash Y \in \Osp(A \times B)$.